Introduction to Computer Networking

 Receiver asks the sender to re-send that packet

-Very likely to detect errors
+- Very likely to detect errors

-Not perfect - 2 errors could cancel out
+- Not perfect - 2 errors could cancel out

-Actual checksum schemes used are better than just the sum
+- Actual checksum schemes used are better than just the sum

-Checksums are very widely used: ethernet, USB, Wi-Fi, ... everything!
+ethernet, USB, Wi-Fi, ... everything!

-How your file transfers get every bit correct
+- This is how your file transfers get every bit correct

 Each packet includes extra checksum bytes, so the receiver of the packet can detect if some of the bits in the packet got corrupted in transmission.
 A simple example checksum scheme would be: go through all the bytes, and add them all up.
 The checksum is the last 2 digits of the sum of all the bytes; send that checksum as an extra byte along with the rest of the packet data.
 The receiver can do the same computation -- adding up all the bytes -- to check that they get the same checksum.
 The actual checksum algorithm is more complex than just adding up the bytes, and is more capable of detecting errors.
 The checksum is probabilistic, not detecting 100% of errors; there is a microscopic chance that an error occurs but the checksum does not catch it.